PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 **Comments**

 The dashboard offers a chatbot for Q&A, providing users with an interactive and real-time platform to ask questions, seek financial advice, and engage in discussions, enhancing their overall learning experience and knowledge-sharing within the finance and technology community.

+### Feature 5: Top 5 Headlines for Stocks

+**Description**

+Stay informed at a glance with Hinton.io's curated Top 5 Headlines for Stocks.
+Access the latest and most relevant stock market updates, ensuring you're well-informed about key developments that may impact your investment decisions.

+**Constraints**

+Access to the Top 5 Headlines for Stocks feature on Hinton.io is available to all users with an active account.
+While this feature is designed to provide concise updates, the absence of extensive textual content may pose challenges for users who prefer or require detailed textual information.

 ## User Experience